anakic/querystorm-docs/SQL/custom_tabular.md

 # Custom table-valued functions

-Suppose you're comfortable with C# but your colleagues only know SQL.
-In QueryStorm, you can write C# table-valued functions which you and your colleagues can call from SQLite.
-You can expose all sorts of data to SQLite this way e.g. data from web services, REST APIs, local files, active directory, external databases...
+In QueryStorm, you can write C# table-valued functions in order to expose external data to SQLite e.g. REST APIs, local files, active directory data, external databases...

 > You can download the demo workbook from [here](../demofiles/tvf_currencies.xlsx).

 ## Defining the function

-Let's suppose that we'll need some data about exchange rates to correlate with data in an Excel table.
-If we want to do this via SQL, we'll need to create a table-valued function that will fetch the exchange rate data.
-In this example, I'll be using [an open exchange rates web API](https://www.exchangeratesapi.io) for this.
+In this example, I'll load data from an [exchange rates API](https://www.exchangeratesapi.io) and join it with data in an Excel table.

 For a start, let's connect via C# and paste in the following function into the editor: